-These Chocolate Cheesecake Cupcakes definitely live up to their name, with intense chocolate flavor and rich cheesecake in a tidy cupcake format.
+These Chocolate Cheesecake Cupcakes definitely live up to their name!
+Made with chocolate Oreo crusts, these double-chocolate mini-cheesecakes combine intense chocolate flavor and rich cheesecake in a tidy cupcake format.

-To make Chocolate Cheesecake Cupcakes, I adapted my Cheesecake Cupcake recipe by replacing the plain crust with a crust made out of Oreo cookies and by adding cocoa powder to the cheesecake filling.
+To make Chocolate Cheesecake Cupcakes, I adapted my Cheesecake Cupcake recipe by replacing the plain crust with a chocolate crust made out of Oreo cookies and by adding cocoa powder to the cheesecake filling.
 Dedicated chocolate lovers rejoice!
-Just like my original Cheesecake Cupcakes, these Chocolate Cheesecake Cupcakes are incredibly quick and easy to make.
+Just like my original Cheesecake Cupcakes, these mini chocolate cheesecakes are incredibly quick and easy to make.

 Of all the goodies I’ve made in the past year or so, these Chocolate Cheesecake Cupcakes have gotten the most enthusiastic thumbs-up from friends, co-workers and family.
 Those who asked for the recipe and baked these themselves reported and/or presented perfectly pretty and delicious Chocolate Cheesecake Cupcakes.
 One of my colleagues even made mini, bite-sized Chocolate Cheesecakes which were adorable and yummy!

 Chocolate Cheesecake Cupcakes

 - 1 box Oreos crushed (16 Oreos, including filling)

 - OR 4 ounces (115 g) crushed plain chocolate cookies and 4 tablespoons (55 g) melted butter

 - 14 ounces (400 g) cream cheese*

 - 6 tablespoons (30 g) unsweetened cocoa powder